Texas Tech vs. Kansas State NCAA Football Odds, Plays and Insights | October 23, 2021

 Kansas State Stats and Trends

-- In Kansas State's six games this season, it has three wins against the spread.
+- Kansas State has played six games, with three wins against the spread.

 - The Wildcats have covered the spread twice this year when underdogs by 1 point or more (in four chances).

-- Kansas State's games this season have hit the over on four of six set point totals (66.7%).
+- Kansas State has hit the over in 66.7% of its opportunities this year (four times over six games with a set point total).

 - The Wildcats average 29.3 fewer yards per game (357.3) than the Red Raiders allow (386.6).

-- In games that Kansas State totals over 386.6 yards, the team is 2-0 against the spread and 1-1 overall.
+- When Kansas State amasses more than 386.6 yards, the team is 2-0 against the spread and 1-1 overall.

-- The Wildcats have turned the ball over nine times this season, one more turnover than the Red Raiders have forced (8).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.